Skip to content

 Building styles

-Styling using cascade
+Styling with cascade

 Here’s an example of how you can style a button element using the cascade: